NVIDIAGameWorks/Falcor/Docs/Tutorials/04-Writing-Shaders.md

         Scene::RenderFlags renderFlags = Scene::RenderFlags::UserRasterizerState;
         mpVars["PerFrameCB"]["gColor"] = float4(0, 1, 0, 1);

-        mpScene->render(pRenderContext, mpGraphicsState.get(), mpVars.get(), renderFlags);
+        mpScene->rasterize(pRenderContext, mpGraphicsState.get(), mpVars.get(), renderFlags);
     }
 }
 ```

 Using the Render Graph Editor, create a graph solely containing this pass then launch it in Mogwai.
 You should see a black screen as there is no scene currently loaded.
 Load a scene by going to `File -> Load Scene`, and you should now see the wireframe for the scene you selected.
-We used Arcade.fscene (located in the `Media` folder), which looks like this:
+We used `Media/Arcade/Arcade.pyscene`, which looks like this:

 ![WireframePass](./images/WireframePass.png)